Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Propagative Control Mechanisms for Theoretical Convergence

-With a unified penalty formulation, CM can correct the solutions of propagation for diverse optimization tasks (i.e., FDM and PDM) with domain knowledge.
-However, theoretical guarantees cannot be obtained for the whole propagation.
-Thus, as shown in Fig.~\ref{fig:illustration}, based on the correction of CM, we design two kinds of Propagative Control Mechanisms (i.e., PCM) as modularized techniques for whole propagative process to guide the convergent propagation towards to our desired solutions.
-We also obtain different convergence properties in both the FDM and PDM scenarios with PCMs.
+With the model information-based penalty formulation (\textit{i.e.,} Eq.\eqref{eq:cm_opt}), CM can correct solutions at propagation for diverse optimization models (\textit{i.e.,} FDM and PDM) with domain knowledge.
+However, it is still challenging to obtain theoretical convergence guarantees for the above straightforward schemes, since the integration of deep modules breaks the rules of optimization iterations and leads to the failure of theoretical guarantee.
+Thus, as shown in Fig.~\ref{fig:illustration}, based on the correction of CM, we design two kinds of Propagative Control Mechanisms (\textit{i.e.,} PCM) as modularized techniques for the whole iterative process to guide the convergent propagation towards our desired solutions.
+We can obtain different convergence properties in both the FDM and PDM scenarios with PCMs.